Qintarra/SQL/MySQL/01.Create-tables/README.md

 ### Domain description

 - The company employees carry out projects (project data: name, date of creation, status open/closed, date of closure).
+- An employee can carry out several projects, on different projects his position may differ.